How to prepare for a recession. 10 ways to secure your financial future

 Yes, cash can be a good to have in a recession as it means you have easy access spending power.

-That said, some risks are associated with holding onto cash during tough economic times.
+Some risks are associated with holding onto cash during tough economic times.

 For one, cash value can decline if there is high inflation.

-Additionally, if interest rates rise significantly, the returns you can earn from holding cash may not be as good as those you could get from investing in other assets such as bonds or stocks.
+If interest rates rise significantly, the returns you can earn from holding cash may not be as good as those you could get from investing in other assets such as bonds or stocks.

 What to do to prepare for a recession?